single-cell-data/SOMA/brainstorming.md

 - support access to persistent, cloud-resident datasets,
 - enable use within popular data science environments (e.g., R, Python), using the tools of that environment (e.g., Python Pandas integration),
-- enable access to data aggregations much larger than single-host main memory
+- enable "out-of-core" access to data aggregations much larger than single-host main memory
+- enable distributed computation over datasets
 - provide a building block for higher-level API that may embody domain-specific conventions or schema around annotated 2D matrices (e.g., a cell "atlas").

 The SOMA data model is centered on annotated 2-D matrices, conceptually similar to commonly used single-cell 'omics data structures including Seurat Assay, Bioconductor SingleCellExperiment, and ScanPy AnnData.
 Where possible, the SOMA API attempts to be general purpose and agnostic to the specifics of any given environment, or to the specific conventions of the Single Cell scientific ecosystem.